TritonDataCenter/sdcadm/README.md

 When you have one manatee initially, you're in ONE\_NODE\_WRITE\_MODE, which is a special mode that exists just for bootstrapping.
 To go from this mode to a HA setup you'll need at least one more manatee.
-However, wwitching modes is not quite as simple as just provisioning a second manatee.
+However, switching modes is not quite as simple as just provisioning a second manatee.
 It involves the following steps:

 - create a second manatee instance for you (with manatee-sitter disabled)